The Neuroscience of Yoga

 1. Voluntary Regulation: Frontotemporal-insular network

-2. Awareness of Breath: Anterior cingulate (attention); premotor cortex, insular cortex (self-awareness); hippocampal cortex (memory)
+2. Awareness of Breath: Anterior cingulate (attention); premotor cortex, insular cortex (self-awareness), hippocampal cortex (memory)

 While voluntary control of the breath uses cortical top-down regulation, bottom-up regulation also occurs via the brainstem and vital centers.
 So the autonomic nervous system can both impact the brain and be consciously manipulated by the command centers of the brain.